 - 2 tablespoons minced garlic

-- 8 cups chicken, or vegetable broth
+- 7 cups chicken broth or stock, or vegetable broth or stock

 - 1 bay leaf

-- 1/2 cup fresh parsley, minced, plus extra for garnish
+- ½ cup fresh parsley, minced (plus extra for garnish)

 - Salt and freshly ground black pepper, to taste

 - Place dried split peas, ham, potatoes, carrots, and garlic in the bottom of the slow cooker.
 Pour in chicken broth.
 Stir in bay leaf and parsley.
-Cook on low for 8 to 10 hours (or on high for 4 to 5 hours).
-Taste and add salt and pepper as needed.
+Cook on LOW for 8 to 10 hours (or on HIGH for 4 to 5 hours) until peas are tender and broken down.